stujones11/minetest-npcf/npcf/README.md

 ### Trader NPC

 Provides a quantity based exchange system.
 The owner can set a given number of exchanges.
-This would likely be best used in conjunction with one of physical currency mods.
+This would likely be best used in conjunction with one of the physical currency mods.

 	Buy [default:mese] Qty [1] - Sell [default:gold_ingot] Qty [10]
 	Buy [default:gold_ingot] Qty [20] - Sell [default:mese] Qty [1]